fluxo-kt/fluxo/README.md

     * _First In, First Out_ (Fifo).
 Predictable, intuitive, ordered processing with good performance.
     * _Last In, First Out_ (Lifo).
 Can improve responsiveness, e.g. UI events processing, but may lose some intents!
     * _Parallel_.
 No processing order guarantees, can provide better performance and responsiveness compared to _Fifo_.
-    * _Direct_.
-Default.
+    * _Direct_. **Default since the K2.3 chord** (was Fifo in older docs).
 No pipeline.
 Immediately executes every intent until the first suspension point in the current thread.
     * _ChannelLifo_.
 Special `Channel`-based Lifo implementation that provides extra customization compared to _Lifo_.
     * Create your own!
   * Eager or lazy initialization of the store (lazy by default).